uol-eps-mech/ifs-tribology-raspberry-pi/README.md

 Information about setting up and using Raspberry Pis in the Tribology lab.

-STUDENTS - There is a README file in the home directory called "STUDENTS_READ_THIS_FILE.txt" that explains how to use this.
+STUDENTS - There is a README file in the home directory called "STUDENTS_READ_THIS_FILE.md" that explains how to use this.

 The rest of this files is for the maintainers of this project.